threeofme/tg2ren-twp/README.md

 * Trade events are enabled for any market, not just counting houses.
 The chances are much higher for need events than for offer events.

+* The dynasty AI was reworked completely.
+It should now make more reasonable decisions.

+* A new AI concept was implemented for thugs and rogue professions to improve their activities.

+* Some productions were changed back towards vanilla and some intermediary products were eliminated (i.e. dough and steel).

 ### War ###